 Another common eye condition in adults is nearsightedness, or myopia.
 In this condition, things far away appear blurry.
 Your up-close vision could be perfect but seeing anything in the distance is a challenge.
 Often, this is why adults wear glasses or contact lenses.
 They might use them for driving and watching TV, but not for reading a book or texting.

 You aren’t doomed to a life of glasses or lenses with myopia, though.
 There are plenty of natural solutions to improve your vision over time.
 They aren’t fast solutions, but they are effective.
 One method is practicing eye exercises for nearsightedness.
 These stretches train the eyes’ muscles to focus on objects in the distance.
 For example, the 10-10-10 Rule.
 In this exercise, you focus on an object 10 feet away for 10 seconds, every 10 minutes.
-This forces you to take a break from near work and stretch your eyes’ muscles.
+This forces you to take a break from close work and stretch your eye muscles.

 The other reason many adults wear glasses is farsightedness, or hyperopia.
 In this condition, you may be able to see clearly at a distance.
 But objects that are near you become blurry.
 This makes texting, reading, and doing near work like sewing difficult.
 Often, adults will buy generic reading glasses that don’t match their prescription but are “good enough.”
 Not only will this not improve your vision, but your vision could continue to get worse.

 It’s important you take your vision into your own hands.
 If you want to stop dealing with farsightedness, start doing eye exercises for farsightedness.
 Some examples of these are palming, blinking, resting, and The William Bates Method.

 If you wear corrective glasses or lenses, you may have heard the term astigmatism.
 Twenty-eight percent of American children have one, and many don’t fix it before adulthood.
 Astigmatism is when you have an irregularly shaped cornea.
 One eye could have astigmatism which means you’ll have different prescriptions in each eye.